biostatShao/HERCULES/README.md

 22   rs10001   1000000  G   A   50000  0.15  0.006   0.020  0.7642  0.0200
 22   rs10002   1010000  T   C   50000  0.17 -0.007   0.021  0.7389  0.0205
 ```

-<<<<<<< HEAD
-`P` is always a statistical P value in the public input.
-HERCULES does not
-modify the user's file.
-Immediately before M1 or M2 inference it creates an
-internal temporary table:

 - when `var_prior` is present, its values initialize the per-SNP prior
   variances;